nlhkabu/nlhkabu.github.io/_projects/warehouse.md

     #### Designing the Visual Identity

     PyPI's visual identity has been overhauled to reflect a modern, clean, minimalist aesthetic.
-A [new logo](https://warehouse.python.org/static/images/logo-small.png) has been designed to represent the Warehouse project and capture the spirit of the redesign.
+[Olivier](https://ojh.github.io/) designed a [new logo](https://warehouse.python.org/static/images/logo-small.png) to represent the Warehouse project and capture the spirit of the redesign.
 The result is a much stronger brand identity that has pushed the project into the 21st century.

     #### Making the UI Accessible